nameoftherose/dcf77-leonardo_support/README.md

 As it now stands this repository documents an effort to use the library with the Conrad module in a residential area in central Crete.
 So far the only changes in the sources are in [Swiss_Army_Debug_Helper](https://github.com/nameoftherose/dcf77-leonardo_support/tree/master/examples/Swiss_Army_Debug_Helper).
 The [logfiles](https://github.com/nameoftherose/dcf77-leonardo_support/tree/master/logfiles) directory contains logs produced by Swiss_Army_Debug_Helper over the testing period.
 This effort was very frustrating and so far basically unssucceful.
 This is not due to a library deficiency but due to:
-- the great periods of time that the signal disappears,
+- the great periods of time that the signal disappears.
-- the noise coming through the USB power supply lines
+- the noise coming through the USB power supply lines.
 - the small antenna of the Conrand module, just 50mm.
 - the long testing times (nightime actually as the signal appears during night) necessary to evaluate performance.